Find Affordable College Courses

 $8,088 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend University of Wisconsin - River Falls.
-The school came in at #4 on this year’s Best Value Agriculture Schools in Wisconsin list.
+You’ll be in good company if you decide to attend University of Wisconsin - River Falls.
+It ranked #4 on our 2023 Best Value Agriculture Schools in Wisconsin list.
 UW - River Falls is a moderately-sized public school located in the distant town of River Falls.

-UW - River Falls undergraduate students pay an average of $8,088 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at UW - River Falls are $8,088 a year.
 After completing their degree, agriculture and agriculture operations graduates from UW - River Falls carry an average student debtload of $22,479.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $115.

 Read More…